 You are also welcome to visit our campus whether just to see us or to look into our onground programs.
 See us on Google Maps.

 Certainly.
 There are no restrictions on where you can study from as long as you have internet access.
-Where your transfer credits come from may be a difficulty to consider, however.
-As this is a completion program, you should have a couple of years’ worth of college credit to transfer in, and this needs to be from an accredited institution.
-Admissions may require you to have foreign transcripts evaluated by an independent evaluator which they recognize.
+Where your transfer credits come from may be a consideration, however.
+As this is a transfer program, you should have 1-2 years’ worth of college credit to transfer in, and this needs to be from an accredited institution.
+Admissions may require you to have foreign transcripts evaluated by an independent evaluator.
 Also, foreign institutions often do not require general education courses such as composition and speech, which an undergraduate degree in Illinois requires.
-If you lack these, it could be very difficult to complete the program as we are not set up to offer those first two years online.
+If you are an international student with no transferrable credits, contact the online coordinator (firstname.lastname@example.org) and we will work with another institution to address the need.